 Postgraduate: Doctoral Programme

-The University's general regulations G.45 - G.61 are applicable, as well as the regulations of the Faculty of Engineering, the Built Environment and Information Technology for the PhD(IT) (see relevant Yearbook).
+The University's general regulations G.45 - G.61 are applicable, as well as the regulations of the Faculty of Engineering, the Built Environment and Information Technology for the PhD(IT) and PhD(IS) (see relevant Yearbook).

 The Department focuses its research on the following broad fields: